blukii/Developers/blukiiHub/doku_api_en.md

 "firmware": "003.007",
 ```

 - _blukiiId_: blukii Id of the current blukii.
-This field is always available
+This field is always available.
 - _macAddress_: Bluetooth MAC address of the current blukii.
 This field is always available.
 - _type_: The type of the blukii Beacon.
 Valid values: "SENSOR_BEACON", "SMART_BEACON", "UNKNOWN", "SMART_KEY".
 This Field is only included, when it was received.
 - _battery_: Battery state of the last received Frame.
 Value is in [%].
 This Field is only included, when it was received.